 - Evidence of completing coursework in the liberal arts, science, math, humanities and the arts.

 - Evidence of completion of 30 sesmester credit hours in a content area by New York State for initial certification to teach a secondary content area.
 Students who do not have the required number of hours must complete the additional credits before applying for New York Stare certification.Secondary academic subjects include American Sign Language, Biology, Chemistry, Earth Science, English, Mathematics, Social Studies* or Physics.

 - An official copy of your Graduate record Exam (GRE) results, with a combined verbal and quantitative scores of 280 or better as well as an analytical writing score of 3.0 or better.
 The official results of graduate admission tests — results that must be verified by the testing agency — are the only parts of your application you do not mail to RIT.
 Instead, you must arrange for the testing agency to send your test results directly to RIT's Office of Graduate Enrollment Service.
 RIT's code for ETS reporting is 2760.
 Please do not include a department code.
 Applicants should recognize that their performance on the GRE and in their undergraduate studies will be carefully considered by the program admission committee.

 - Content Area/Certification Questionnaire

 - Sign Language Self-Assessment.
-Applicants must demonstrate a basic knowledge of sign language as measured by a departmental skill assessment or be willing to take the ASL I course at NTID or its equivalent at another college prior to beginning the program.
+Applicants must demonstrate at least basic skills in sign language as measured by a departmental skill assessment or be willing to take the ASL I course at RIT prior to the beginning of the program or during the first semester.